noisiver/mod-activatezones/README.md

 It only works in Eastern Kingdoms, Kalimdor, Outland and Northrend and it requires the _PreloadAllNonInstancedMapGrids_ config option to be enabled.

+# Important information
+This module is currently broken and causes segmentation fault on startup.
+I don't have the time or energy to fix it for the time being and will get back to it eventually.

 # Additional information
 This module is part of my collection of modules.